Abstract

 Why link exophers to reproduction?

 In this regard it is fascinating that the peak exopher production period is coincident with a proteostasis reconfiguration that has been well documented to accompany reproduction onset in young adult C. elegans.
 In brief, during larval development C. elegans exhibits high activity of HSF-1 and consequently HSF-1-dependent chaperone expression, but HSF-1 activity is turned down in adult life 54,55,73,74.
 At the same time in early adult life, proteasome activity is relatively enhanced (at least as measured in the hypodermis) 75.
 These measures may reflect a general proteostasis reorganization (chaperone activity, proteosome activity) that occurs in early adult life in response to reproduction 54,73.
-Our observations on neuronal exophers suggests that exopher-mediated content elimination may constitute another co-regulated branch of this proteostasis reconfiguration.
+Our observations on neuronal exophers suggest that exopher-mediated content elimination may constitute another co-regulated branch of this proteostasis reconfiguration.
 Importantly, the HSF-1 turn-down in young adult life is blocked by cbd-1(RNAi) (and additional early eggshell/development gene RNAi) 74.
 Thus the presence of eggs can signal across tissues to turn-down hsf-1 proteostasis-related activities in the mother.
 We speculate that this young adult reconfiguration of proteostasis might reflect a mechanism to optimize successful reproduction, possibly both fine tuning nervous system function and shifting resources balance to favor progeny as suggested by the disposable soma theory of aging proposed by Kirkwood 76.

 Of note, we do not observe exophers in larval stages 3.
-We speculate that young adult physiology might be temporally tweaked such that some tissues have optimized capacity to manage/degrade large aggregates and organelles at an early adult developmental “clean up” time, possibly analogous to how a town service for large garbage pick-up might be limited to particular times during the year.
+We speculate that young adult physiology might be temporally tweaked such that some tissues have optimized capacity to manage/degrade large aggregates and organelles at an early adult developmental “clean up” time, possibly analogous to how a town service for bulky oversized garbage pick-up might be limited to particular times during the year.
 As exopher production appears generally beneficial for neuronal function and survival 3,77, the early life extrusion phase appears a positive feature of reproductive life.
-More broadly, proteome “clean up” phases may be programmed as key steps at specific transitions during development and homeostasis, for example, as occurs in the temporal lysosome activation that clears aggregate debris in C. elegans maturing oocytes 78 or in the maturation of adult neuronal stem cells via vimentin-dependent proteaseome activity during quiescence exit in the mouse 79.
+More broadly, proteome “clean up” phases may be programmed as key steps at specific transitions during development and homeostasis, for example, as occurs in the temporal lysosome activation that clears aggregate debris in C. elegans maturing oocytes 78 or in the maturation of mouse adult neuronal stem cells via vimentin-dependent proteaseome activity during quiescence exit 79.

 Across species, production of exopher-like vesicles may also be enhanced by mechanical signals anchored outside of reproduction.
-For example, mice cardiomyocytes that are constantly under mechanical stress due to the contraction activities produce exopher-like vesicles 8.
+For example, mice cardiomyocytes that are constantly under mechanical stress due to contraction activities produce exopher-like vesicles 8.
 Mouse kidney proximal tubular epithelia cells (PTEC) under constant mechanical stress due to both fluid shear stresses and absorption-associated osmotic pressure, also release exopher-like vesicles 80.

 Large vesicle extrusion, mechanobiology and neurodegenerative disease